 Pre-Requisites to meet before attending Onward Bound

 - All dogs must be properly crate trained. — All dogs that participate in this program must be trained to stay in a crate without signs of stress/anxiety when left in a crate.
-Young puppies or dogs newly crate trained are welcome as long as they are not overly anxious, overly vocal or stressed when crated.
-(If dogs exhibit these behaviors at Onward Bound they may possibly be asked to be picked-up.)
+Young puppies or dogs newly crate trained dogs are welcome as long as they are not overly anxious, overly vocal or stressed when crated.
+(If dogs exhibit these behaviors while at Onward Bound they may possibly be asked to be picked-up.)

 - Dogs cannot exhibit separation anxiety. — All dogs must be comfortable being left alone (along with the above crate training requirement) in a crate without exhibiting more than minor stress.
 Unfortunately Onward Bound is not able to accommodate any dogs that suffer from any level of separation anxiety or distress.

 - Dogs must not have had parasites or worms within 3 months of starting at Onward Bound, a clean fecal within the last three months is required. —Onward Bound uses strict cleaning routines and dog disease specific cleaners.
 This makes Onward Bound unique however it also makes for much stricter rules on other things.
 Giardia, Hookworm, Roundworm or Tapeworm can be passed to other dogs and some to humans, therefore it is vital that your dog has been treated and 100% clear of any of these worms and/or parasites at least 3 months prior to starting Onward Bound.

 - All dogs attending Onward Bound must be up-to-date on all vaccination according to their dog’s age.
 Puppies may have fewer vaccinations due to age, however any puppy must have had at least one Parvovirus, Distemper, Bordetella, and Leptospirosis vaccination no less than 14 days prior to starting Onward Bound.